gitforwork2/gitforwork.github.io/_posts/2017-5-17-eb5-regional-center.md

 In another case, SEC sued lawyers for taking a transaction based fee for promoting certain regional centers.

 Any investment has risks and Eb-5 is no different.
 In Eb-5 program it's more complicated because the investors are primarily looking to obtain U.S green card in addition to a return on investment.
 Also, most times the investors are located in a foreign country and have to depend on agents that makes them vulnerable to scams.

-Nevertheless, the investors can take the following precautions while evaluating a regional center.
+## Create your regional center rankings

+With recent explosion of regional centers, investors should be cautious about getting involved in bad regional centers.
+Investors can follow the SEC guidelines and create their own risk based regional center project rankings.
+Incorporate the following guidelines while evaluating the regional centers. rank and pick the best among them.

 * Verify that the regional center is not listed by USCIS in the terminated list.
 * Verify that the regional center is in the USCIS eb-5 regional center list.
 Even if the regional center is listed remember that USCIS doesn't gaurantee the quality of investments